 A vendored React SPA — no build step — served straight from the container.
 Mono-forward, goblin-gold, dark by default.

-Compose a golden image from typed blocks — each tagged cloud-init or ansible — grouped into OS Setup, Install, Configure, Scripts and Cleanup.
+Compose a template from typed blocks — each tagged cloud-init or ansible — grouped into OS Setup, Install, Configure, Scripts and Cleanup.

 GoblinDock went through a security & correctness review, independently verified.
 Your tokens never leave the box.